jimblandy/context-switch/README.md

 -   Process ID numbers can also be limited by the `pids` cgroup controller.

+    A cgroup is a collection of processes on which you can impose system resource limits as a group.
+Every process belongs to exactly one cgroup.
+    When one process creates another, the new process is placed in the same cgroup as its parent.

-    A cgroup is a collection of processes/threads on which you can impose system resource limits as a group.
-Cgroups themselves are arranged in trees called *hierarchies*, where limits set on one cgroup apply to its descendant cgroups' members as well.
-The cgroups in a hierarchy have names that look like filesystem paths; the root cgroup is named `/`.
-The details get byzantine, but the upshot is that (in 2020, Linux 5.5) a typical Linux system has several independent hierarchies, each managing a different sort of resource: memory, cpu cycles, network bandwidth, and so on.
-For each hierarchy, every process/thread on the system belongs to exactly one cgroup, which it inherits from the process/thread that created it.
+    Cgroups are arranged in a tree, where limits set on a cgroup apply to that group and all its descendants.
+Only leaf cgroups actually contain processes/threads.
+The cgroups in the hierarchy have names that look like filesystem paths; the root cgroup is named `/`.

-    The `pids` controller limits the number of process IDs a cgroup can have.
-    You can see which `pids` cgroup your shell is in like this:
+    You can see which cgroup your shell belongs to like this:

-        $ grep pids /proc/$$/cgroup
+        $ cat /proc/$$/cgroup
-        2:pids:/user.slice/user-1000.slice/user@1000.service
+        0::/user.slice/user-1000.slice/gargle/howl.scope

-    This indicates that, in the `pids` hierarchy, my shell is in a cgroup named `/user.slice/user-1000.slice/user@1000.service`.
+    This indicates that my shell is in a cgroup named `/user.slice/user-1000.slice/gargle/howl.scope`.
+The names can get quite
+    long, so this example is simplified.

-    On Fedora, at least, the `pids` controller's hierarchy is reflected in the ordinary filesystem as a directory tree under `/sys/fs/cgroup/pids`, so my shell's cgroup is here:
+    On Fedora, at least, the cgroup hierarchy is reflected in the ordinary filesystem as a directory tree under `/sys/fs/cgroup`, so my shell's cgroup appears as a directory here:

-        $ ls /sys/fs/cgroup/pids/user.slice/user-1000.slice/user@1000.service
+        $ ls /sys/fs/cgroup/user.slice/user-1000.slice/gargle/howl.scope
-        cgroup.clone_children  notify_on_release  pids.events  tasks
+        cgroup.controllers	    cpu.stat	         memory.pressure
+        cgroup.events		    io.pressure	         memory.stat
+        cgroup.freeze		    memory.current	     memory.swap.current
+        cgroup.max.depth	    memory.events	     memory.swap.events
+        cgroup.max.descendants	memory.events.local  memory.swap.high
+        cgroup.procs		    memory.high	         memory.swap.max
+        cgroup.stat		        memory.low	         pids.current
+        cgroup.subtree_control	memory.max	         pids.events
-        cgroup.procs	       pids.current	      pids.max
+        cgroup.threads		    memory.min	         pids.max
+        cgroup.type		        memory.numa_stat
+        cpu.pressure		    memory.oom.group
         $

+    You can inspect and manipulate cgroups by looking at these files.
+Some represent different resources that can be limited, while others relate to the cgroup hierarchy itself.

-    The file `pids.max` shows the limit this cgroup imposes on my shell:
+    In particular, the file `pids.max` shows the limit this cgroup imposes on my
+    shell:

-        $ cat /sys/fs/cgroup/pids/user.slice/user-1000.slice/user@1000.service/pids.max
+        $ cat /sys/fs/cgroup/user.slice/user-1000.slice/gargle/howl.scope/pids.max
         max
         $